santa112358/hashtagable/README.md

 <img src="https://user-images.githubusercontent.com/43510799/76335010-3a425c00-6337-11ea-98ed-d0bbf1cd4590.png" width = "265"/>

 ## Decoration rules

-The rule is almost same as twitter.
-It stop decorating if the tag contains emoji or symbols.
+The rules are almost same as twitter.
+It stop decorating if the tag contains emoji or symbol.
 It needs space before `#` to decorate.